Azure/Commercial-Marketplace-SaaS-Accelerator/src/SaaS.SDK.PublisherSolution/README.md

-# Publisher sample web application
+# Publisher portal

-### Introduction
+## Introduction

 This is a sample web application that demonstrates common interactions between the publisher's SaaS platform and the marketplace APIs.

-### Description
+## Description

 The web application demonstrates how publishers can perform the following actions: